A Dynkin Game with Independent Processes and Incomplete Information: Introduction

 \section{Introduction}

 One object of study in the theory of optimal stopping is the so-called \textit{Dynkin game}, introduced in \cite{Dynkin_games}.
-Dynkin games are games of stopping in which two or more players observe some stochastic process, and each player can terminate the process at some moment to maximize his payoff.
-The game stops when one player decides to terminate the process, and then each player receives a payoff (possibly negative) according to the game's rules.
+In such games, two or more players observe some stochastic process, and each of them can terminate the process at some moment to maximize his payoff.
+The game stops when one player decides to terminate the process, whereby each player receives a payoff (possibly negative) according to the game's rules.